yehia67/documentation/general/0.1/how-to-guides/setup-sbc.md

 :::

-## Setup your device via USB-to-UART adapter
+## Set up your device via USB-to-UART adapter

 You must execute these commands on your host-system.